diracsbracket/qmltreeview2/README.md

 The QML TreeView component is only provided as part of the now deprecated (since Qt 5.12) QtQuick Controls 1 module.

-However, since the original QQuick 1 TreeView is mainly implemented around the QML types ScrollView, ListView and FocusScope, all of which have their equivalents in QQuick 2.
+However, the original QQuick 1 TreeView is mainly implemented around the QML types ScrollView, ListView and FocusScope, all of which have their equivalents in QQuick 2.
 As such, the TreeView code can be adapted to depend exclusively on QQuick 2 imports.